luizpvas/explicit/README.md

 # Writing documentation

-Documentation is written .
-To make documentation available to users you must configure it using `Explicit::Documentation.new` and then publish it mounting it in `routes.rb`.
+You write request documentation using `title` and `description`.
+To publish Documentation is written .
+To make documentation available to users To publish a web page with your `Explicit::Documentation.new` and then publish it mounting it in `routes.rb`.

 Inside `Explicit::Documentation.new` you have access to the following methods: